 If you are making your Will, please be sure to use the Form of Bequest below to make your wishes absolutely clear.
 And if you have already mentioned the charity in your Will, please ask your solicitor to adapt the Form of Bequest to make an appropriate codicil to your Will.
 These steps are essential to ensure that your wishes will eventually be carried out, and that the children will not lose a legacy which could save or transform their lives.

 Form of Bequest

-Please note that no punctuation is usually used in the drafting of a Will.
-This is a technical legal document, and in order to ensure its validity it should be drawn up with professional advice, and signed and witnessed in exactly the prescribed manner.
+Please note that this is a technical legal document.
+In order to ensure its validity, it should be included in a Will drawn up with professional advice, and signed and witnessed in exactly the prescribed manner.

 Family Flowers Only

 Many of the flowers that are left to decay in churchyards, cemetaries and crematoria were actually grown in Colombia.
 Surely it would be better if some of the money that is spent on them were to be used to help Colombian children instead?
 After all, no florist’s wreath can possibly compare with a garland of children’s smiles.

 If you feel this way,why not do something about it when you are leaving your own funeral instructions or making arrangements for someone else?
 You could say that the notice in the paper should say that you would prefer that flowers should be sent only by members of the immediate family, and suggest that other relations and friends should send a donation to Let The Children Live! in lieu of flowers.
 Some people also ask for a collection plate to be made available at the back of the church so that mourners can make a donation to the charity on their way out after the service.